mjdrushton/potential-pro-fit/docs/fittingrundb.rst

 fitting_run.db
 **************

-During a fitting run, :ref:`fittingTool.py <fittingTool>` creates an `sqlite <http://sqlite.org>`_ database named ``fitting_run.db`` into which job and evaluator information are reported during a fitting run.
+During a fitting run, :ref:`pprofit` creates an `sqlite <http://sqlite.org>`_ database named ``fitting_run.db`` into which job and evaluator information are reported during a fitting run.

-Under normal use end-users do not need to directly access this file and should instead use :ref:`fittingTool_monitor.py <fittingToolMonitor>`.
+Under normal use end-users do not need to directly access this file and should instead use :ref:`pprofitmon`.
 Advanced users may want to perform additional monitoring or analysis, for this reason the format of `fitting_run.db` is now described.

 Database Structure